dan-nagle/h2m/README.txt

 Names Begining With "_": Names will be prepended with h2m in order to create a legal identifier.
 Warnings will be printed to standard error when a name is changed.
 A user must change names in the C files to allow interoperability.
+Optionally, the -auto-bind or -b option can perform some Fortran to C binding automatically.

 Unrecognized Types: When h2m does not recognize a type in a header, it will print a warning about the problem and surround the questionably translated text with